Finding opportunities: Networking & sourcing

 Narrowing your funnel

 Like dating and real estate sites, these job boards can be completely overwhelming and end up being a massively unproductive time suck if you’re not careful.
 Think of this process as a funnel where you might start with a broader universe of options that you’re aiming to quickly narrow as you learn about what might work or not based on your priorities.
 Is there a particular company you want to work for and just want to get into it regardless of the role and then evolve from there?
 Or, is there a particular role you really want to find to gain a specific set of skills and experience that will require being flexible about the company you choose to join?
-To help you net out your priorities and what sort of trade-offs you’re willing to make, we created the Ask HeR Job Navigator, which features a set of tools to help you define what matters.
+To help you net out your priorities and what sort of trade-offs you’re willing to make, we created the Job Navigator, which features a set of tools to help you define what matters.

-Once you get a sense of the job market or broader landscape through the bigger sites while also completing your Ask HeR Job Navigator scorecard, connecting with a recruiter can be beneficial for a host of reasons.
+Once you get a sense of the job market or broader landscape through the bigger sites while also completing your Job Navigator scorecard, connecting with a recruiter can be beneficial for a host of reasons.
 Staffing/search firms typically have business partnerships with an array of companies, making them effectively “insiders” within a given market space.
 As a result, they know the players so they’ll be able to tell you which organizations are good and which are bad, the way things are done or not done, and a myriad of other valuable insights that you may not otherwise be able to access.

 Another benefit of working with a recruiter is that he/she can make your process less labor intensive.
 Once you brief them on the parameters of your job search (desired salary, title, benefits, etc.), they are off working for you and short-cutting the process, looking for opportunities that match your requirements and helping you move into the narrower part of your funnel.
 Ultimately, when the recruiter identifies opportunities that fit your criteria, they’ll advocate for you with the employer, thus allowing you to skip a lot of the red tape that normally comes along with a job search.
 They’ll also often handle salary negotiation and expectations around roles and responsibilities before you even go into an interview.

-Even if you go this route to focus your efforts and off-load some of the work, we recommend leveraging all of the tools provided through the Ask Her Job Navigator to ensure you own the process vs. letting it own you.
+Even if you go this route to focus your efforts and off-load some of the work, we recommend leveraging all of the tools provided through the Job Navigator to ensure you own the process vs. letting it own you.